 Ingredients: Ole Smoky Butterscotch Moonshine, Ole Smoky White Lightnin’, cream soda, Ole Smoky Moonshine Cherries (for garnish)

 First of all, how gorgeous is this drink?

 The slippery golden peaches look lovely pushing against the white ice cubes and green basil leaves.

 Needless to say, it smells incredible too.
 The peach and basil complement each other flawlessly, giving you a warm sweetness in every sip.

 Then, there’s the moonshine and a bit of simple syrup to balance the whole thing.
 Every sip is like a cool breeze on a hot summer day.

 Ingredients: peach slices, basil leaves, moonshine, simple syrup, ice, peach slice (for garnish)

 Yes, you read that right.
 Strawberry moonshine jam cocktail.

-There’s real jam in the mix, so expect something sweet (super sweet) and fruity with a wallop of strawberry flavor.
+There’s real strawberry jam in the mix, so expect something sweet (super sweet) and fruity with a wallop of strawberries.

 It’s not thick and sticky, though.
-Instead, it tastes like a typical strawberry cocktail.
+Instead, this moonshine jam cocktail tastes like a typical strawberry drink.